China

 Cost

 China was super affordable.
 We could both eat pretty easily for under $10.
 Metro rides were about 30 cents.
-DiDi (Uber in China) often less than $2.
+DiDi (Uber in China) was often less than $2.
 We even stayed in a hotel for $25 a night.
 The flight over might cost a lot but once you get here you can live like a king.
 We ended up splurging on a week at the Four Seasons in Beijing which cost less than a Radisson back at home.

 Not everything was cheap, though.
 Anything “western” was actually pretty expensive.
 Lululemon, McDonald’s, and any American or European brand was a lot pricier than you find somewhere else.